 - Loans can be forgiven if you are permanently disabled

 - Only in very rare cases are student loans discharged in bankruptcy

 Beware of Loan Consolidation and Forgiveness Scams

 Unfortunately, many companies that offer student loan debt relief are trying to make money off people who need help with their student loans.
-You should never pay for help with a loan consolidation or forgiveness.
+You should never pay for help with a loan consolidation or student debt forgiveness.
 The following loan assistance services are free:

 - Consolidating federal student loans